FahimF/sd-gui/README.md

 You will need the following:

-* An Apple Silicon mac (has not been tested on anything else)
+* An Apple Silicon or Intel mac (has not been tested on anything else)
 * macOS 12.3 Monterey or later
 * Python